 As the belt sander, edger, buffer and TRIO are all used across the floor with different paper grits.
 During each sanding stage, the floors grain closes and tightens more.
 This doesn’t occur evenly though because of the nature and technique of the sanding machines used.
 The area in the center of the floor may have more open grain than the perimeters because two very different machines are used.

-Many people have been choosing darker stain colors the last few years.
+Many people are still choosing darker stain colors for their wood floors.
 It is a very dramatic and classy look when done correctly.

 The problem is that a lot of homeowners have visions of nice, deep dark floors but when they see lighter results than what they were expecting, they’re not happy.